diegomartinez2/DMG/SSCHA_documentation/Tutorial_hands2/start.rst

    Landau’s theory of second-order phase transitions.

-For structural phase transitions, the order parameter is associated to phonon atomic displacements $$\\frac{\\partial^2 F}{\\partial R_a \\partial R_b}$$.
-So we just need to calculate the Free energy Hessian. the SSCHA provides an analytical equation for the free energy Hessian, derived by Raffaello Bianco in the work `Bianco et. al. Phys.
+For structural phase transitions, the order parameter is associated to phonon atomic displacements: $$\\frac{\\partial^2 F}{\\partial R_a \\partial R_b}$$ So we just need to calculate the Free energy Hessian. the SSCHA provides an analytical equation for the free energy Hessian, derived by Raffaello Bianco in the work `Bianco et. al. Phys.
 Rev. B 96, 014111 <https://journals.aps.org/prb/abstract/10.1103/PhysRevB.96.014111>`_.
 The free energy curvature can be written in matrix form as:

 $$\\frac{\\partial^2 F}{\\partial {R_a}\\partial {R_b}} = \\Phi_{ab} + \\sum_{cdef} \\stackrel{(3)}{\\Phi}_{acd}[1 - \\Lambda\\stackrel{(4)}{\\Phi}]^{-1}_{cdef} \\stackrel{(3)}{\\Phi}_{efb}$$